nostradomus/Base3-clock-webversion/README.md

 ## Why

 Some might find the idea a little crazy, others will say its fun.
-I think it is an excellent tool to train the brain... and I am probably a little crazy :laughing:
+I think it is an excellent tool to train the brain... and I am probably having a twisted mind :laughing:

 Anyhow, it was a good exercise to write some javascript, it's a challenge every time you want to know the time, and it was great fun after all.